washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-What is a Tort Case, and What does it Involve in Washington?
+What is a Tort Case, and What Does It Involve in Washington?

-Tort cases are civil lawsuits that arise from personal injury, harm, property damage, or loss.
+Tort cases are generally considered civil lawsuits arising from personal injury, harm, property damage, or loss.
 In a typical tort case, the plaintiff files a claim against the defendant for monetary compensation.
 Tort cases may involve individuals, organizations, government agencies, or other public authorities.
 Although tort cases are mostly civil, some tort types may also result in criminal charges in Washington.
 Persons who have attained the age of majority in Washington, which is 18 years, may file a tort case.
 Organizations may also file a tort case; for the lawsuit, the law will deem the organization an individual.
 The Washington District Courts hear tort cases in the state.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is Washington Tort Law?

 The Rules of Civil Procedure guide tort claims processes and cases in Washington.
-The Washington tort law lays out the different tort definitions, the statutes of limitations, and possible remedies for torts.
+The Washington tort law generally lays out the different tort definitions, the statutes of limitations, and possible remedies for torts.

 What Kinds of Cases are Covered by Tort Law in Washington?

-Types of tort cases or personal injury claims in Washington include:
+Types of tort cases or personal injury claims in Washington may include:

-• Intentional tort: this involves a deliberate action that causes harm or injury to another person.
+• Intentional tort: this generally involves a deliberate action that causes harm or injury to another person.
 Assault and battery are examples of intentional tort.

 • Wrongful death: a personal injury accident may result in death.
 The person who performed or neglected to perform the act that resulted in death is liable.